 It is never too early to teach good dental hygiene habits.
 Although a lot of people believe that baby teeth don’t really matter – since they are lost anyway – nothing could be further from the truth.
 A person’s baby teeth are perfect for practicing and refining good oral health techniques and habits, and should always be kept in good condition to maintain good dental health.

-As a parent, you should teach your children good oral health techniques early in their life.
+As a parent, a key part of childcare, is you should teach your children good oral health techniques early in their life.
 Start brushing their teeth as soon as they come through with a special baby toothbrush, and teach them to brush their own as soon as they are old enough.
 Show them how to floss and how to use a mouthwash, and make sure that you are always encouraging good habits.

 Use Healthy Treats: